Computational Modeling of Grievances and Political Instability through Global Media

 University of Maryland

-The project is funded through a grant of the National Science Foundation awarded to the National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the University of Maryland.
-The aim of the project is to investigate whether grievances expressed on social media can predict political instability and conflict.
+The project was funded through a grant of the National Science Foundation awarded to the National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the University of Maryland.
+The aim of the project was to investigate whether grievances expressed on social media can predict political instability and conflict.

-The project uses social media and web media sources to analyze the impact of perceived grievances on levels of unrest within countries, with a special emphasis on election related violence.
-The goal is to develop a more accurate and comprehensive understanding of the relationship between perceived grievances and political instability that could in future allow to better predict both violent and non-violent instability events.
+The project used social media and web media sources to analyze the impact of perceived grievances on levels of unrest within countries, with a special emphasis on election related violence.
+The goal was to develop a more accurate and comprehensive understanding of the relationship between perceived grievances and political instability that could in future allow to better predict both violent and non-violent instability events.

-The current focus of the project is on election-related political instability in Africa, a region where having accurate estimates of where and when political instability and conflict are likely to emerge could be especially valuable.
+The substantive focus of the project was on election-related political instability in Africa, a region where having accurate estimates of where and when political instability and conflict are likely to emerge could be especially valuable.